hxtree/galaxyops/README.md

 ## Features

 - **Universal Language**: Leveraging TypeScript for microservices, enhancing performance, readability, and maintenance.
+Other languages can be used for specific tasks, such as Python for data science.

-- **Simple Setup**: Turn-key deployment on bare metal systems, designed for MacOS silicon environments without Docker dependency.
+- **Simple Setup**: Turn-key deployment on bare metal systems, specially designed for compatibility with MacOS silicon environments and without a Docker dependency.

 - **Monorepo Architecture**: Centralizes development, streamlining code sharing, versioning, and dependency management with tools like Nx and PNPM.